Anger, Driving, And Impulse Control: How To Keep Your Cool On The Road

 Avoid driving while already angry

 If you're in a heightened state before getting behind the wheel, road rage could exacerbate your emotions and cause you to engage in riskier driving.
-Research shows that driving while angry may drastically increase the likelihood of an accident.
+Research suggests that driving while angry may drastically increase the likelihood of an accident.

 Utilize relaxation methods in the car

-Physical discomfort may translate to tension, so adjust your seat, mirrors, and steering wheel in a way that feels comfortable.
+Physical discomfort may translate to tension, so you might adjust your seat, mirrors, and steering wheel in a way that feels comfortable.
 You can also practice deep breathing and other techniques for overall anger management while you're driving.

 Anger management techniques for everyday life